uqlibrary/technology-training/R/ggplot2_intermediate.md

       coord_function() +

+Let's start with a question.
 Does population grow over the years?

-Let's make a simple plot with the basics of ggplot2
+We can make a simple plot with the basics of ggplot2

      ggplot(data = gapminder, mapping = aes(x = year, y = pop)) +
        geom_point()